Computers, Freedom and Privacy Conference

 The Computers, Freedom and Privacy Conference (or CFP, or the Conference on Computers, Freedom and Privacy) is an annual academic conference held in the United States or Canada about the intersection of computer technology, freedom, and privacy issues.

-The conference was founded in 1991, and since at least 1999, it has been organized under the aegis of the Association for Computing Machinery.
+The conference was first held in 1991 in Burlingame, California.
+Since at least 1999, it has been organized under the aegis of the Association for Computing Machinery.
 It was originally sponsored by CPSR.

-CFP91

-The first CFP was held in 1991 in Burlingame, California.